johnnydevsolutions/svg-rectangle-editor-front/README.md

 To run the backend:
 1. Navigate to the backend folder.
 2. Run `dotnet watch run`.
+3. You will be redirected to Swagger at the URL: https://localhost:5001/swagger/index.html.

 ### Frontend
 To run the frontend: